The Lieutenant Wore Skirts: Background

+The film was known as The Camp Follower and was going to be made by Henry Levin with Clifton Webb.
+Then it was made by Frank Tashlin with Tom Ewell.

 The Lieutenant Wore Skirts was conceived as a leading vehicle for actress Sheree North, who was being promoted by 20th Century-Fox as an alternative to the increasingly difficult Marilyn Monroe.
 The project originated in the fall of 1955, soon after North's breakthrough in How to Be Very, Very Popular (1955), a role intended for Monroe, but one she turned down.
 The studio attached popular director Frank Tashlin and comedian Tom Ewell (Monroe's leading man in The Seven Year Itch) to work alongside North, in an effort to ensure the film would be successful.
 Tashlin had the film's script tailored to fit North's talents, and molded his story along the lines of the popular romantic comedies of the era.
 The film was Buddy Adler's first film under his Fox contract.

 During production, the role of Sandra, the sultry upstairs neighbor, was intended for African-American actress Dorothy Dandridge.
 Two years earlier, Dandridge had achieved fame for her performance in Carmen Jones and her resulting Academy Award nomination.
 Fox head Darryl F. Zanuck was, at the time, in the process of gradually promoting Dandridge into being accepted by contemporary white audiences.
 Zanuck had assigned her the role in The Lieutenant Wore Skirts and that of Tuptim in the film version of The King and I, and was planning to cast her in modernized remakes of The Blue Angel and Under Two Flags.
 However, Otto Preminger, Dandridge's former director and now-lover, convinced her to turn down the supporting roles in The Lieutenant Wore Skirts and The King and I, insisting she was now above playing smaller roles since she had proven herself a box office star.
 As a result, Dandridge was replaced by Rita Moreno as Sandra and Tuptim, and her career started its slow, but steady decline.